frux/csp/packages/csp-header/README.md

 ```

 ## Preset format
 If you have a web-service feel free to publish preset of rules for using your service.
-For example your service is ``my-super-service.com``.
+For example, your service is ``my-super-service.com``.
 Just publish preset ``csp-preset-my-super-service`` containing following code:
 ```js
 modules.exports = {
     'script-src': ['api.my-super-service.com'],